×

 How do clinicians diagnose slipped disc?
 Most times, disc herniation is preceded by bouts and different degrees of back pain.
 Sometimes, the cause of this back pain is not known.
 The pain eventually goes beyond the back region and radiates towards the leg.
 The pain is usually described as stabbing, burning, or shooting (just like an electric shock).

 When examined, patients who have herniated discs may be normal neurologically or show a cauda equina syndrome or significant radiculopathy.
-The spine may curve abnormally lateral, as in the case of scoliosis.
+The cervical spine sometimes may curve abnormally lateral, as in the case of scoliosis.
 The patient’s gait is typically affected, and walking on heels and toes may reveal weakness.

 When diagnosing slipped disc, physicians also order imaging tests.
 The imaging tests that might be carried out include X-rays, MRI, myelogram, and CT scan.
 Nerve tests that can help ascertain the location of nerve damage include electromyography and nerve conduction study.